fiorix/go-daemon/README.md

 # Go daemon

-Go daemon (or just **god**) is a command line tool to "daemonize" programs that originally only run in foreground and write logs to the console.
+Go daemon (or just **god**) is a utility to "daemonize" Go programs that originally only run in foreground and write logs to the console.

-Go daemon can turn these programs into daemons, managing essential aspects of their execution.
+Go daemon can turn these programs into daemons by managing essential aspects of their execution.
 The process of making a program become a daemon has very peculiar steps and can be done outside the code.
 This is what **god** is for.

 It executes a program for you doing things that daemons do: switch to another user and group, switch the directory of execution, detach from the terminal and create a pid file.
-While the program runs, it consumes its output (stdout and stderr) and write to a log file *consuming minimum resources*.
+While the program runs, **god** consumes its output (stdout and stderr) and write to a log file *using minimum system resources*.

 It also handles all signals (SIGINT, SIGTERM, etc) and forward them to the program being managed.
 On SIGHUP, **god** recycles its log file making it easy to integrate with logrotate.
-If SIGHUP is not supported by your program, **god** can handle the signal itself and not forward to your program, making it immune to hangups.
+If SIGHUP is not supported by your program, **god** can handle the signal itself and not forward it, making your program immune to hangups.

 Go daemon is inspired by [twistd](http://twistedmatrix.com/documents/current/core/howto/basics.html#auto1), but primarily for running servers written in the